sameer/spuri_io/blog/0 to Video: HDMI output on an FPGA.md

 Differential signals flew over my head in the first implementation where negative channels were just assigned the TMDS signals negated.
 Instead, I needed to assign the TMDS IO standard to the output channels and use a true differential buffer on the signal.

 The MAX 10 FPGA only supports TMDS as an IO input standard so it can't even send HDMI compliant signals.
-This was pretty discouranging but I was already pretty invested in this project.
+This was pretty discouraging but I was already pretty invested in this project.
 A couple hours searching through forums led me to [Mike Field's DVI test](http://hamsterworks.co.nz/mediawiki/index.php/Dvid_test) which notes that **specifying the LVDS IO standard instead will still work for some lower resolutions**.
 MAX 10 luckily supports LVDS output.

 I couldn't find any good documentation on why TMDS and LVDS might be compatible.
 TMDS is current-mode logic and LVDS is something else.
 I've come to accept that there's some magical range of overlap between the two at low speeds.